cheeaun/hackerweb-native-2/README.md

 > A read-only Hacker News client.

+- Only 30 front-page stories.
+No more no less.
+- Revolutionary comments thread UI.
+Smart collapse and easy navigation.
+- Easy-switch between web view and comments view.

 This is a complete rewrite of the first version launched in 2016.

 - V1: https://github.com/cheeaun/hackerweb-native